 BM: We measure success through top line KPIs, so we’re looking at CTR, CPC, probably most notably is time on site.
 We just want to see how much engagement, it’s really an engagement game nowadays.

 One thing you notice when you run banner advertising is that people aren’t very engaged, they don’t spend much time on sites, so for me, it’s all about optimizing to time on site.
 The more time someone spends with one of my brands, one of my destinations, the more likely they are to travel there.

 Q: How can you make sure your target audience engages with your content?

 If I’m running against travel content, people are already consuming travel content so they’re immediately like, look at this, here are 5 beautiful waterfalls in the Catskills, and they’re immediately going to look at that article.
-They’re going to come to our website, they’re going to read about the five waterfalls and hopefully travel to the Catskills and do that for our clients.
+They’re going to come to our website, they’re going to read about the five waterfalls and hopefully, travel to the Catskills and do that for our clients.

 Examples of Adworkshop’s top performing campaigns:

 Results: This garnered a CTR of 0.88% with an Average TOS of 1 min 34 secs.